Labor Economics • Economic Demography • Public Economics

 BA–University of Richmond

-PhD, Carnegie Mellon University, 1999, is an associate professor.
+PhD, Carnegie Mellon University, 1999, is a professor.
 Her predominant interests are labor economics, economic demography and public economics, with a strong interest in poverty and gender-related issues.
 Recent research topics include welfare migration, female labor force participation and divorce, location decisions of dual-career couples, and the causes and consequences of neighborhood gentrification.